replicatedhq/troubleshoot.sh/docs/source/preflight/introduction.md

 ## Goals

-By completing this tutorial, you will know how to include Preflight Checks, including:
+By completing this tutorial, you will know how to write Preflight Checks, including:

 1. How to write a new Preflight Check
 2. How to execute Preflight Checks against a new environment